 Each project record provides a detailed listing of accounting classes and codes and types of work.
 Project costs should be listed according to their corresponding work type codes.
 Separate columns are provided for day labor and contract work.
 The item code totals are shown at the far right (print version only).
-Project totals are automatically calculated for each the day labor and contract work types, and the total project cost is shown.
+Project totals are automatically calculated for each the day labor and contract work types, and the total project cost is shown at the bottom of the sheet.